adamjcampbell/20-games-challenge/1-pong/pong.md

 (2) collision detection starts + ball intersects somewhere (3) position of ball is reset back to the intersection point (4) render

+What the fuck I call things:
+- Acceleration is constant
+- There is no velocity?
+- Speed is movement along a path
+- Difference in position is called dp